 - HOW WE DO IT

 - FREE QUOTE

-I’m sure everyone has failed at one point of another in their life right?.
+I’m sure everyone has failed at one point or another in their life right?
 Think about this instance, what happened and how it happened.
 What did you learn from this experience?
 What to avoid in the future?
 How to mitigate this issue or overcome the obstacle?
 Ideally, this failure provided an invaluable learning experience where you learned all the above.

 The idea of using failure to teach is not a new concept.
 However, utilizing online training and game-based learning the opportunity to use failure to teach in corporate training has become increasingly present.

 By giving your learners the opportunity to work through a problem or scenario on their own, and learn from their mistakes, they can discover and retain what works and what doesn’t in a given situation.
 Additionally, there is motivation to overcome that challenge and reach the goal and succeed.